 Series A ($10M-$30M)

-What It Covers: funds first-in-human (IDE) trials, Q-sub meetings, pilot manufacturing line
+What It Covers: Funds first-in-human (IDE) trials, Q-sub meetings, pilot manufacturing line

 Investor Focus: Clinical data, regulatory approval pathway